anynines/a9s-kubernetes-training/website/docs/postgresql/30-stateful-sets-revisited/10-stateful-sets-revisited.md

 Remember that the headless Service uses DNS entries exclusively and does not perform a layer-4 load balancing.

-When boostrapping the Pods of the PostgreSQL we will need more control than this as we need to reach out to each Pod by its role or even its name.
+When bootstrapping the Pods of the PostgreSQL we will need more control than this as we need to reach out to each Pod by its role or even its name.
 Reaching to a particular node in the StatefulSet is simple as shown in the following.

 Within the utility Pod `nspct` execute: